-- · increase net income attributable to common shares by \$8.9 million to reflect the events described in the pro forma earnings per common share computation; and - reduce accretion of redemption value on shares of our Series A preferred stock by \$ million to reflect as of January 1, 2011 the redemption of \$ million of our Series A preferred stock with the estimated net proceeds from our initial public offering (assuming an initial offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus).
+- increase net income attributable to common shares by \$ million to reflect the events described in the pro forma earnings per common share computation; and - reduce accretion of redemption value on shares of our Series A preferred stock by \$ million to reflect as of January 1, 2011 the redemption of \$ million of our Series A preferred stock with the estimated net proceeds from our initial public offering (assuming an initial offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus).

-The weighted average common shares outstanding for the year ended December 31, 2011 was computed as shares to reflect the total of our Class A and Class B common stock outstanding upon the consummation of the initial public offering.
+The weighted average common shares outstanding for the year ended December 31, 2011 was computed as the total of our Class A and Class B common stock outstanding upon the consummation of the initial public offering, including the stock split of our outstanding Class B common stock in the initial public offering and SEACOR's conversion of shares of our Series A preferred stock into shares of our Class B common stock at the closing of the initial public offering.